goldo/achkouyan.com/content/about.md

 I've worked for 3 years at [@LeMondeFR 📰](https://twitter.com/LeMondeFR) on the Content Management System ✍️ using Node, GraphQL, React and Angular

+I strongly believe in simple, clean and efficient technologies 🖥️ the famous "Do One Thing and Do It Well" ✅

+I'm sensitive to current privacy 🔏 issues, and willing to do more

-In 2017 I became a vegetarian 🥕 because I'm convinced we can stay fit 💪 without hurting animals 🐮
+In 2017 I became a vegetarian 🥕 because I'm convinced we can stay fit 💪 without hurting animals 🐮 and polluting less 🌱

-I also love travelling ✈️ video gaming 🎮 and playing football ⚽️
+I also love video gaming 🎮 and playing football ⚽️

 Feel free to ping me [@a_franck ✌](https://twitter.com/a_franck)